rcaporino/COM220-Final-App/README.md

 The development cycle for this app was very quick, about two weeks.
 The app is of May finished, and no more work is planned for it.

-# Known Issues
-There is an issue where people cannot be removed from your party, as there is no remove feature to the persistent data storage module due to an oversight on planning.

 # Installation
 Clone locally and import it into your IDE, build the apk and download to your Android device.